Italy at the 2024 Summer Olympics

-Italy is scheduled to compete at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
-Italian athletes have appeared in every Summer Olympics edition of the modern era, with the disputed exception of St. Louis 1904 in which one Italian may have competed.
+Italy competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Italian athletes have appeared in every Summer Olympics edition of the modern era, with the disputed exception of the 1904 edition in which one Italian may have competed.

+The opening ceremony flag-bearers for Italy were Gianmarco Tamberi and Arianna Errigo, while the flag bearers for the closing ceremony were Gregorio Paltrinieri and Rossella Fiamingo.